Venice & surroundings

 You can easily venture out on foot to explore picturesque Asolo.
 Golfers can tee off a mere ten-minute drive away and oenophiles won’t be disappointed with the extensive wine tasting opportunities in the area.
 If Venice beckons, you can reach the city in around an hour’s drive or 50 minute train ride.

-• The grounds include a pool 17,6m x 6,2m hidden by trees and surrounded by loungers and a covered dining area.
+• The grounds include a heated pool 17,6m x 6,2m hidden by trees and surrounded by loungers and a covered dining area.

 • Large loggia for outdoor dining.